jupyterhub/zero-to-jupyterhub-k8s/doc/source/turn-off.rst

    have not deleted will cost you money!
 You can check the `web console <https://console.cloud.google.com>`_ (make sure you are in the right project and account!) to make sure everything has been deleted.

+   At a minimum, check the following under the Hamburger (left top corner) menu:

+   1. Compute Engine -> Disks
+   2. Container Engine
+   3. Networking -> Load Balancing

+   These might take several minutes to clear up, but they shouldn't have anything related to your JupyterHub cluster after you have deleted the cluster.